devemem/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 4-empty is an empty script that creates a file called hello.
+File 5-execute creates a script that adds execute permission to the owner of the file hello